 MIT must comply with federal regulations regarding the employment of foreign nationals (non-United States citizens and non-permanent residents).
 It is important to ensure that each foreign national employed or on academic appointment at MIT either has an immigration status that permits the affiliation or has been granted appropriate permission by U.S. Citizenship and Immigration Services (USCIS).
-Forms I-9 will be completed for foreign nationals on academic appointments.
+Forms I-9 are completed for foreign nationals on paid appointments.

-"Volunteering" is not permitted at the Institute.
-Individuals in positions that would normally be compensated, must be compensated.
+"Volunteering" for academic and research staff positions is not permitted at the Institute.
+Individuals in positions that would normally be compensated must be compensated.

 The International Scholars Office (ISchO) has been designated by the Institute to handle applications and information regarding visas for foreign academic staff and sponsored research staff.
+ISchO is MIT's liaison with immigration authorities regarding this population.
 The International Students Office offers similar services for international students.
-The ISchO is MIT's liaison with immigration authorities.
-The ISchO is authorized by the U.S. Department of State to offer J-1 visa sponsorship in specific categories only.
-The ISchO is the only authorized petitioner to USCIS for H-1B, E-3, TN, O-1 visas, and permanent residency based on MIT employment.
-Such applications may not be filed by attorneys on behalf of MIT.
+ISchO is authorized by the U.S. Department of State to offer J-1 visa sponsorship in certain specific categories.
+ISchO is the only authorized petitioner to USCIS for H-1B, E-3, TN, O-1 visas, and permanent residency based on MIT employment.
+Such applications may not be filed by attorneys or agents on behalf of MIT.

 Immigration regulations, legislation, and interpretations are constantly changing.
-More detailed, up-to-date information on immigration matters can be obtained from the ISchO.
-Hiring foreign nationals and bringing them to MIT in a timely manner requires specialized attention and advice.
-The ISchO has a primary liaison in each department, center, and laboratory, typically the Personnel Administrator or Administrative Officer.
+More detailed, up-to-date information on immigration matters can be obtained from ISchO.
+Hiring foreign nationals and bringing them to MIT in a timely manner requires specialized advice and preparation.
+ISchO has a primary liaison in each department, laboratory and center (DLC), typically the Personnel Administrator or Administrative Officer.
 Inquiries and requests for appointment and visa sponsorship should be channeled through that person.
-Occasionally, despite the ISchO's best efforts, sponsorship of a particular scholar is not possible, or an appointment start date must be delayed to allow for government agency processing of visa documents.
-MIT department staff members are urged to contact the ISchO as many months as possible in advance of the expected arrival of any international scholar.
+Together, ISchO and the DLC liaisons work to process visas and appointments in a smooth and timely manner.
+Occasionally, sponsorship of a particular scholar is not possible, or an appointment start date must be delayed to allow for government agency processing of visa documents.
+DLC staff are urged to contact ISchO as many months as possible in advance of the desired appointment date.

-The ISchO notifies Departments, Laboratories, and Center headquarters four to six months in advance of the scholar's appointment or visa status end date, whichever comes first.
-If headquarters indicates that a scholar's stay will be extended, the ISchO provides relevant instructions for extension of immigration status.
+ISchO notifies departments, laboratories, and center (DLC) headquarters four to six months in advance of the scholar's appointment or visa status end date, whichever comes first.
+If headquarters indicates that a scholar's stay will be extended, ISchO provides relevant instructions for extension of immigration status.

-Departments, Laboratories, and Centers are required to notify the ISchO when a scholar completes his/her appointment earlier than expected, in order for the ISchO to notify the appropriate government agency.
+DLCs are required to notify ISchO when a scholar completes his/her appointment earlier than expected, in order for ISchO to notify the appropriate government agency.